alecmuffett/eotk/README.md

 ...and EOTK should do the rest.
-All this is necessary purely for correctness of the self-signed SSL-Certificates - which are going to be weird, anyway - so the rest of the HTML-rewriting code in EOTK will be blind to subdomains.
+All this is necessary purely for correctness of the self-signed SSL-Certificates - which are going to be weird, anyway - and the rest of the HTML-rewriting code in EOTK will be blind to subdomains.

 ### Solution